scuzzydude/asimov/asimov.md

 [^34]: The First Amendment covers freedom of religion and speech.

 [^35]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Intial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Curry's DNA was present to some extend in almost every clone, so the kids had taken to calling them all currys.

-[^36]: That I like to name things after geniuses.
-Or Hakeem has turned several of my dreams into reality.
-Aw\...